szczyglis-dev/py-gpt/README.md

 - Tools and commands execution (via plugins: access to the local filesystem, Python Code Interpreter, system commands execution, and more).
 - Custom commands creation and execution.
 - Crontab / Task scheduler included.
-- Built-in real-time Python Code Interepreter.
+- Built-in real-time Python Code Interpreter / IPython.
 - Manages files and attachments with options to upload, download, and organize.
 - Context history with the capability to revert to previous contexts (long-term memory).
 - Allows you to easily manage prompts with handy editable presets.